AlxHnr/dlaunch-tools/README.md

 `~/.config/dlaunch-tools/custom-commands.scm`.
 The path on your system may differ.

-In this file, you can define an arbitrary amount of lists, each one containing at least one string.
-These will be passed to dmenu additionally to the commands in your PATH directories.
+In this file you can define an arbitrary amount of lists.
+Each list can contain one string or more.
+These will be passed to dmenu, additionally to the commands in your PATH directories.
 Here is an example:

 ```scheme
 ("i3-msg restart")